Or how to (re)program the Brain by the Body and its Environment?

 Advantage:

-that appear gradually "to the benefit of the most solicited motor skills"
+that arise progressively "to favor the most solicited motor function"

-These balances are intimately linked to the "reciprocal innervation principle"
+These balances are closely linked to the "reciprocal innervation principle"

 "Perceptual-motor" rehabilitation

-From birth and throughout life, thebrain feeds on what it "perceives"
+From birth and throughout life, the brain thrives on what it "perceives"

-- in response to stimuli that inform him about the state of the different segments of the body in action
+- in response to stimuli providing information about the state of different body segments in action

 - according to the constraints imposed by the environment which will have a decisive impact